borntofrappe/Wiki-Viewer/README.md

 ## The End Result

-If you care only about results, a live demo is currently being built on codepen at the following [address](https://codepen.io/borntofrappe/full/PQNPwM/).
+If you care only about results, you might enjoy the live demo at this particular [address](https://codepen.io/borntofrappe/full/PQNPwM/).

-If you want the files, feel free to download this repository.
-Unlike the pen on codepen (TO BE UPDATED IN THE MORNING), this repo is up to date with the final changes.

-If you bother with the thought process behind the single page application, what follows may be of some marginal value.
+If you bother with the thought process behind the single page application, what follows may be of some marginal value to you.

 ## The Task